jeffwilliams/wwwmp3/README.md

 # wwwmp3: A Web-based mp3 player

-wwwmp3 is a web-based mp3 player for Linux written in [Go](https://golang.org/).
-It could also be used as a simple Go library for playing mp3s.
+An mp3 player for Linux with a Web frontend.
+Written in [Go](https://golang.org/).
+It can also be used as a simple Go library for playing mp3s.
 See the API documentation on [godoc](http://godoc.org/github.com/jeffwilliams/wwwmp3).

 ## Dependencies